ericproffitt/TopicModelsVB.jl/README.md

 As for the most unlikely topic pairings, first are topics 7 and 9, corresponding to *Economics* and *Chemistry*, followed by topics 3 and 8, corresponding to *Ecology* and *Mathematics*, and then third are topics 1 and 8, corresponding to *Earth Science* and *Mathematics*.

-Furthermore, as expected, the topic which is least correlated with all other topics is the *Academia* topic:
+Furthermore, as expected, the topic which is least correlated with all other topics is the *Academia* topic,

 ```julia
 indmin([norm(model.sigma[:,j], 1) - model.sigma[j,j] for j in 1:9]) # = 5.